 b.
-To remove a 3.5-inch hard disk drive from bay 3, you must remove the screws from the bottom of the drive, then slide the drive out of the bay.
-The following illustration shows the screws being removed from the drive and the drive cage.
+You can remove a 3.5-inch drive from bay 3 two ways, depending on whether the drive is mounted with screws on the bottom or with screws and grommets on the sides.
+To remove a drive mounted with screws on the bottom, you must remove the screws from the bottom of the drive, then slide the drive out of the bay.